 After Bob had all but given up, his fiancée looked over and said, "I hid it."

 What performance could drive people to such lengths?
-Or fetch seven million views on YouTube with a blues cover that had received virtually no radio airplay?
+Or fetch seven million views on YouTube (before the greedy record company had it removed) with a blues cover that had received virtually no radio airplay?

 Or: can I count the ways I love thee, "Texas Flood?"

-Among the embarrassment of riches in the video below is Stevie's sly little smile 17 seconds in, as if he knows he's about to slay that audience,
+Among the embarrassment of riches in the video above is Stevie's sheepish little smile 15 seconds in, as if he knows he's about to slay that audience,

 the monster, barge-like bends that begin around 4:45, not to mention